 There are two forms of this type of award:

-- Special Damages for expenses like lost wages, hospital care, post-accident physical therapy (also includes reimbursement for the costs of X-rays, CT scans, dental work, etc.)
+Special Damages for expenses like lost wages, hospital care, and post-accident physical therapy (also includes reimbursement for the costs of X-rays, CT scans, dental work, etc.)

 What About Extraordinary Damages?